 Now artists will re-imagine a classic work of art from the collection of the Dayton Art Institute, in newly created artwork for permanent display at each of our new Libraries.

-The first ReImaging Works project will enhance the new terrace being installed as part of the renovation of the historic Electra C. Doren Branch Library in Old North Dayton.
+The first ReImagining Works project is now completed.
+The artwork is enhancing the new terrace at the recently renovated historic Electra C. Doren Branch Library building in Old North Dayton.
 Artist Darren Kall drew inspiration from the painting Stacks in Celebration, by Charles Sheeler.
-Kall will create eight metal cutout panels to be incorporated into the terrace fence.
-Each panel will depict a notable Dayton building that relates to the history of the library branch: current or past neighborhood landmarks; buildings designed by Albert Pretzinger, the architect of the Electra C. Doren Branch and Memorial Hall; and iconic Dayton structures from the era in which the branch was built.
+Kall created six metal cutout panels incorporated into the terrace fence.
+Each panel depicts a current or past neighborhood landmark.

 Artists: fill out the Intent to Apply form to receive notice of future Requests for Proposals.